wuyujack/wuyujack/README.md

-### Hi there 👋 My name is [Mingfu Liang](https://wuyujack.github.io/) and I am a Ph.D. student from Northwestern University
+### Hi there 👋 My name is [Mingfu Liang](https://mingfuliang.com/) and I obtained my Ph.D. from Northwestern University

 <!--